rust-keylock/rust-keylock-lib/README.md

 ___rust-keylock___ is a password manager.
 The main logic is written in [Rust](https://www.rust-lang.org), but the presentation/User interaction parts are written in different languages.

-Our goals are that _rust-keylock_ must be:
+Goals are that _rust-keylock_ must be:

 * Secure
 * Simple to use